klausi/rustnish/README.md

 * Cache entries should be kept for 1 minute.
 * A maximum of 20 cache entries should be used.

+## Goal 11: Build a memory constrained cache

+Completed: no

+Improve the in-memory store of cached responses.
+Make the cache be limited by memory size and not by number of cache entries.
+Use a default of 256MB allowed cache memory size.

 ## Possible future goals

-* Use a LRU cache library with memory limit, e.g. 256MB RAM
 * Add HTTP Age header
 * Read proxy config from config file
 * Read proxy config from Varnish syntax config file